andrewbriden/barbershop-database/README.md

 Attributes are dependent on their primary keys of their respective table.

 **BCNF**
 There are no functional relationships or dependencies that violate BCNF.
+It is BCNF because appoitnment_id acts as a primary key, as every appointment is unique.

 ## SQL Files
 * [DDL File](https://github.com/andrewbriden/barbershop-database/blob/main/barber-ddl.sql)